Gaga Ball Rules: How Do You Play Gaga Ball?

 Gaga Ball: What is It and How Did it Get Started?

 Like many popular games and sports, Gaga Ball is an activity with more than one origin story.
 There are several versions of how Gaga Ball came to be, though most agree it originated in Israel and made its way to American summer camps in the 1970s.
-You can read more about Gaga ball origins on this post.
+You can read more about the history of Gaga ball and its origins on this post.

 The easiest way to describe the Gaga game to someone who has never played is “picture yourself in a pit, playing dodgeball.”
 Most players would also say it is a safer version of dodgeball (which is reassuring to parents who still have lingering PTSD from the dodgeball games of their youth).